-REDUCE THE FOOTPRINT
+FREEZE THE FOOTPRINT

 RMA does not own buildings or real property but leases all of its office space.
-RMA's management utilizes the Reduce the Footprint policy by consolidating regional and compliance offices at existing locations into USDA offices, if space is available.
+RMA's management utilizes the Freeze the Footprint Initiative by consolidating regional and compliance offices at existing locations into USDA offices, if space is available.